brennanwalters/Global_Happiness_Data_Analysis/README.md

 * Conclusion

 # Introduction
-This was my very first data science project for a course I took in 2018.
-My goal was to examine which regions are the happiest, what factors contribute to a society's happiness, how those factors relate, and which are the most important in predicting happiness or overall quality of living.
+This was my very first data science project and marks the beginning of my data science journey.
+My goal was to examine in which regions people are the happiest, what factors contribute to a society's happiness, how those factors relate, and which are the most important in predicting happiness or overall quality of living.

 # Data Overview